 Instructions:

-While at Texas de Brazil, we want the meat and flavor of the grill to speak through, so we only use rock salt to flavor, this particular recipe uses a marinade.
-First, whisk together marinade ingredients.
-Pour over flank steak in a shallow dish or in a re-sealable bag.
-Place in the refrigerator and allow to marinate for at least 30 minutes.
+At Texas de Brazil, we often use only rock salt to season our beef.
+At home, however, it is difficult to attain the high temperatures that allow for this simplicity.
+Therefore, this particular recipe uses a marinade.
+Start by whisking together the listed marinade ingredients.
+Pour the mixture over the flank steak in a shallow dish or in a re-sealable bag.
+Marinate for at least 30 minutes and up to 3 hours.

 Step 2: Make the Chimichurri Sauce